 This new camp focuses on exploring the West Humber Valley’s flora and fauna in greater detail.
 Running concurrently with several weeks of summer nature camp, it offers a more in-depth investigation of the natural world for older kids who are excited by the prospect of discovery.

-Seasonal fun at this four-day Winter Break camp will include forest exploration, owl prowls, animal tracking, eco-arts, chickadee feeding and snowshoeing (if weather permits).
+Seasonal fun at this three-day Winter Break camp will include forest exploration, owl prowls, animal tracking, eco-arts, chickadee feeding and snowshoeing (if weather permits).

 2019 dates TBA